Sweeny91/Plot.ly_Project_BellyButtonBiodiversity/README.md

-# Plot.ly Homework - Belly Button Biodiversity
+# Javascript's Plot.ly Library Embraced!

 ![Bacteria by filterforge.com](Images/bacteria.jpg)

-# Brief Background:
+## Given Background:
+- ### Belly Button Biodiversity
 - In this assignment, an interactive dashboard was built to explore the [Belly Button Biodiversity dataset](http://robdunnlab.com/projects/belly-button-biodiversity/), which cataloged the microbes that colonize human navels.
 - The given dataset revealed that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-## Step 1: Plotly
+## Project Description:
+### How did I Plotly?
 1. The D3 library was used to read in `samples.json`.

-2. A Horizontal Bar Chart was createdd with a dropdown menu displaying the top 10 OTUs found in that individual.
+2. A Horizontal Bar Chart was created with a dropdown menu displaying the top 10 OTUs found in that individual.
 * Used `sample_values` as the values for the bar chart.
 * Used `otu_ids` as the labels for the bar chart.
 * Used `otu_labels` as the hovertext for the chart.